 The body of a dog is also built differently than the human body.
 Did you know that their front limbs are not connected to the torso skeletally?
 Those limbs are only attached via muscle and connective tissue.
 And since dogs bear more of their weight in the front of the bodies than in the rear, those muscles and tissues can easily get overworked.

 Massage is not just glorified petting.
 During a session, specific techniques are performed to reduce tension in muscles and connective tissues, boost circulation, flush toxins, and promote healing.
-Every session is different and every session is tailored to the specific needs of your dog, whether they be young or old, athletic or out-of-shape, healthy or dealing with chronic illness.
+Every session is different and every session is tailored to the specific needs of your pets, whether they be young or old, athletic or out-of-shape, healthy or dealing with chronic illness.

 Remember, it's important to consult your veterinarian regarding any acute or chronic illness or injury. wellness & wags strives to be part of an integrative approach to your pet's health.

 what types of massage therapy do you do?